 Why Chatbot Design Plays a Role

-When you express a delusion, the bot often affirms it.
-A psychiatrist at Stanford noted that what chatbots say can worsen existing delusions and cause significant harm.
+When you tell a chatbot something that isn’t true, it usually goes along with it.
+A psychiatrist at Stanford pointed out that this can make existing false beliefs worse and cause real harm.
 The AI doesn’t know what’s true.
-It generates text that seems agreeable and continues the conversation.
+It just creates text that sounds agreeable.

-You might think this programmed memory means the chatbot truly understands you.
-The chatbot keeps track of your interests, fears, and beliefs to make its responses feel personal.
-But the AI does not actually know you, even if it seems like it does.
+You might start thinking the chatbot really gets you because it remembers all these details.
+The bot tracks your interests, fears, and beliefs.
+It uses this to make responses feel personal.
+But the AI doesn’t actually know you, even though it feels like it does.

-AI can create false information that sounds very convincing.
-This is often called a hallucination.
-If this matches what you already believe, it can feel like proof.
-There is no built-in way for the AI to check what’s real.
+AI makes stuff up sometimes.
+It creates false information that sounds totally convincing.
+People often call this a hallucination.
+If what the AI says matches what you already believe, it can feel like proof you were right all along.
+The AI has no way to check whether something is actually true.

 For a deeper dive into these mechanisms, read: [How Chatbots Can Fuel Delusions]